 1 EUR = 24,00 CZK; 1 USD = 18 CZK; 1 GBP = 28 CZK; currency.fin.cz

-If you’re looking for the best exchange rates without any commission there are a few companies offering the really ‘best possible rates’; one of them is a company at www.exchange.cz.
+If you’re looking for the best exchange rates without any commission, a few companies offer the really ‘best possible rates’; one of them is a company at www.exchange.cz.
 They are located at Kaprova 13 (very close to Old Town Square).
-If you are exchanging a large amount they even give you a special VIP rate.
+If you are exchanging a large amount, they even give you a special VIP rate.

 Exchange Money Scams

-It makes no sense to change money on the streets, and you’re probably going to get ripped off, or get a fake notes etc. Prague is known for its beauty, and unfortunately, its petty crime.
-On Tuesday I was rushing down Wenceslas Square as I do every day, and as I was about to descend a staircase into the subway system, I turned around to see a man handing another a wad of cash, and the tourist saying a gracious “thank-you.”
+It makes no sense to change money on the streets, and you’re probably going to get ripped off or get fake notes etc. Prague is known for its beauty, and unfortunately, its petty crime.
+On Tuesday, I was rushing down Wenceslas Square as I do every day, and as I was about to descend a staircase into the subway system, I turned around to see a man handing another a wad of cash and the tourist saying a gracious “thank-you.”
 It happened right in front of my eyes: an illegal money exchange made on the edge of Wenceslas Square.

-The export and import of valid Czech currency is permitted without authorization from the Czech National Bank to the amount of CZK 350.000 there are no restrictions on an export and import of foreign currency.
+The export and import of valid Czech currency are permitted without authorization from the Czech National Bank to the amount of CZK 350.000.
+There are no restrictions on the export and import of foreign currency.

 Banking in Prague